Parents

 - Students living on the following streets are considered to be safe walking distance to school and have NOT had a route assigned.
 Apple Hill, Palazzo Drive, Hotz and Indian Creek.

-Driving to and from Stevenson
+Driving to and from Stevenson:

-You can drop off your student in Lot B only located by Stevenson’s main entrance (accessible from Half Day Road), where we will have mentors waiting to greet students.
+If you prefer to drive your student to and from Freshman Orientation Day.
+You can drop off your student in Lot B located by Stevenson's main entrance (accessible from Half Day Road), where we will have mentors waiting to greet students.
 Students may be picked up after orientation from Lot B only as well.
-Please visit our website for additional information on transportation throughout the school year.

-Other things to note
+Other things to note:

 - Lunch: You can bring your own lunch or purchase one at the cafeteria using Patriot Dollars, which is the fastest way to make a purchase.
 You may also use cash or credit.